Yoga for Seniors with Back Pain

 Can gentle yoga for seniors back really reduce my pain?

-Can I do gentle yoga for seniors back with osteoporosis?
+Can I do gentle yoga with osteoporosis?

 What type of yoga is best for a bad back?